lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this writes the additon of 128 and the value stored in an environment variable
+this the results of power divided by divide